-How to Treat a Concussion (Hint: It’s Not Rest)
+How to Treat a Concussion Beyond Resting at Home

 Fortunately, there’s another way.
-In this guide to treating a concussion, we’ll answer commonly asked questions and share our findings after years of research and treating patients.
-We’ll cover:
+In this guide to treating a concussion, we answer commonly asked questions and share our findings after years of research and treating patients.
+We cover:

 As you’ll see, there’s a lot more you can do to recover from a concussion than lie around in bed all day.

 Note: Have your concussion symptoms lingered for weeks, months, or even years?
-On average, our patients improve by 75% after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+On average, our patients’ symptoms improve by 60% after one week of treatment at our center specializing in post-concussion therapy.
+To see if you are eligible for treatment, sign up for a consultation.

 Otherwise, most concussions can be treated at home, at least for the first three weeks.
-If after three weeks your symptoms haven’t resolved, you’ll need more targeted therapy than you can receive at home.
-But we’ll revisit that topic later.
+If after three weeks your symptoms haven’t resolved, you’ll need more targeted concussion treatment than you can receive at home.

 What to Do after a Concussion

 What you do after a concussion depends on the severity of the head injury.
-If you have significant bleeding, structural damage, or any of the emergency symptoms listed above, you should see a doctor immediately.
+If you have significant bleeding or any of the emergency symptoms listed above, you should see a health care provider immediately.

 How to Treat a Concussion at Home